 Mean Average: 83%

 Introduction to the Process of Theatre and Performance Studies.
 Several of the following topics will be covered: play and performance analysis; genre and style; alternative articulations of performance; theories and process of production design; a survey of technical practices; and communication and collaboration.
 Introduction to Theatre and Performance Studies is a two-part sequence, required for majors in all School of Dramatic Art programs.
-A laboratory assignment supporting the production schedule of University Players is required for DRAM-1000 This course must be successfully completed in the first year of the program.
+A laboratory assignment supporting the production schedule of University Players is required for DRAM-1000.
+This course must be successfully completed in the first year of the program.
 (Laboratory hours by arrangement).
-(Open to non-majors)
+(Open to non-majors).
+(This is an experiential learning course.)

 An introduction to the principles, theories and applications of Drama in Education and Community with an emphasis on creativity, storytelling, and the developmental aspects of play.
-(Restricted to Drama in Education and Community majors or consent of instructor.)
+(Restricted to Drama in Education and Community Concurrent Drama/BEd Majors, or consent of instructor.)

 Introduction to selected areas in psychology including learning, perception, physiological psychology, emotion, and motivation.